gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 89
 {{< /hilight >}}

-At this point execution has reached line 39 which forces execution back to line 31 to repeat the loop.
+At this point, execution has reached line 39 which forces execution back to line 31 to repeat the loop.

 The condition on line 31 is evaluated again and again is true (89 != 66).
 The